The Stanford NLP Group makes some of our

 model, together with well-engineered features for Named Entity

-Recognition in English and German.
+Recognition in English, Chinese, German, and Spanish.

-Online NER demo
+Online NER demo.

 - Stanford Word Segmenter

 A CRF-based word segmenter in Java.
 Supports Arabic and Chinese.

 A machine learning classifier, with good feature templates for text